Orginis

 Visit to the United States

-In 1949, Haldor made a significant change in his life by moving to the United States to explore opportunities in the jewelry sector.
+In 1948, Haldor made a significant change in his life by moving to the United States to explore opportunities in the jewelry sector.
 He was quickly offered double the salary he had in Stockholm to work as a jewelry designer.
 Initially, he worked in Chicago but soon found himself longing for the beauty of Swedish women and the charm of his homeland.
 Ultimately, Haldor decided to return home.

 Love in paris

-Haldor ventured out on his own as a goldsmith and quickly found success in Sweden.
-Shortly after returning to Stockholm, he met the love of his life, a cigarette girl named Martha.
-In 1952, he married her and whisked her away to the most romantic city in the world, Paris, to celebrate their honeymoon.
-Haldor’s love for Martha deepened over the years, as did his affection for Paris.
-He returned to the city several times with Martha, drawing inspiration for our collection, 'Riveted Love.'
+Haldor started his own journey as an independent goldsmith and quickly found success in Sweden.
+Shortly after returning to Stockholm, he met the love of his life, a flower girl named Martha.
+In 1952, they married, and Haldor took her to Paris for their honeymoon, the city he considered the most romantic in the world.
+Over the years, his love for Martha grew stronger, as did his fondness for Paris.
+The couple returned many times, and those visits became a lasting source of inspiration for our collection, Riveted Love.

 During the 1960s, a prominent style in Swedish jewelry was the use of pearls.
 Haldor crafted several commissioned designs for clients, incorporating pearls set in wedding bands.
 Yellow gold, or Swedish rose gold, remained popular, adding warmth and sophistication to his creations.
 These designs reflected the era’s affinity for classic beauty while showcasing Haldor's skill in blending tradition with innovation.